Peyote Drug Addiction Symptoms, Side Effects, and Treatment Types

-- Using the drug in harmful situations like operating machinery.
+- Using a drug in harmful situations, such as when operating machinery.

-- Requiring more of the drug to experience the desired effects.
+- Requiring more of a drug to experience the desired effects.

-- Developing withdrawal symptoms when not taking the drug.
+- Developing withdrawal symptoms when not taking a drug.

-A person who experiences two or more signs of a substance use disorder may have a problem with peyote or, technically, meet the criteria for diagnosis of other hallucinogen use disorder.
-Seeking treatment, attending support groups, and taking steps to reduce or abstain from peyote can prevent further negative consequences of use.
+A person who experiences 2 or more signs of a substance use disorder may have a problem with peyote.
+This is described technically as an other hallucinogen use disorder.
+Seeking treatment, attending support groups, and taking steps to reduce or abstain from peyote use can prevent further negative consequences.

-Peyote can harm a user’s physical and mental well-being.
-Even one-time peyote use can lead to serious symptoms, including 6:
+Peyote use can harm a user’s physical and mental well-being.
+Even one-time peyote use can lead to serious symptoms, including:6

 - Rapid heart rate.